Corporate Governance

 ---|---|---|---|---|---|---|

-Basic compensation | Annual performance-linked Compensation | Restricted stock compensation | President | Directors other than the President | ||
+Basic compensation | Annual performance-linked Compensation | Restricted stock compensation | President | Average of Directors other than the President | ||

 RS | PSU | |||||

-Fixed monetary compensation | ● | 45% | 50% | |||
+Fixed monetary compensation | ● | 1 | 1 | |||

-Performance-linked compensation | ● | ● | 45% | 40% | ||
+Performance-linked compensation | ● | ● | 1 | 0.9 | ||

-Non-monetary compensation | ● | ● | 25% | 20% |
+Non-monetary compensation | ● | ● | 0.7 | 0.6 |

-4. Matters concerning the determination of details of compensation, etc., for individual directors
+4. Matters concerning the determination of details of compensation, etc. for individual directors

-To ensure transparency and effectiveness of the executive compensation determination process, the Executive Compensation Meeting shall, by a resolution of the Board of Directors, be structured so that the majority of its members are outside directors, and its chairman shall be appointed by a resolution of the Board of Directors.
+To ensure fairness and transparency of the executive compensation determination process, the Board of Directors shall establish the Executive Compensation Meeting, a voluntary committee which is structured so that the majority of its members are independent outside directors.
+The chairman of the Executive Compensation Meeting shall be appointed by a resolution of the Board of Directors.

 Overview of executive compensation system

-Compensation System for Directors (excluding outside directors)
+Compensation System for Directors (Representative Director, President and CEO)

 Classification | Basic compensation (Paid in fixed monthly installments) |

-Short-term Performance-linked Compensation | Restricted Stock Compensation | Total |
+Short-term Performance-linked Compensation | Restricted Stock Compensation | Total | ||

 ---|---|---|---|---|---|---|